-Individualism vs. collectivism (IVC) describes the extent to which one's identity is derived from one's self as opposed to the group of which the individual is a member (Hofstede, 1980).
-Societies with a high score of individualism are mostly constructed of people who are expected to have attention for themselves and their close relatives.
-However, collective societies have strong bonds within (Hofstede et al., 2010).
+IVC describes the extent to which one's identity is derived from one's self as opposed to the group of which the individual is a member (Hofstede, 1980).
+Societies with a high score of individualism are mostly constructed of people who are expected to pay attention to themselves and their close relatives.
+However, collective societies have strong bonds within (Hofstede, Hofstede and Minkov, 2010).
 An absolute loyalty within a circle of relatives and a specific group of community members is possible (de Waal and de Boer, 2017).

 CPM relies on the pre-defined roles and competencies of the project team members.
 Therefore, it considers the collectivist relationship among team members as relevant.
-The complementarily and accountability of project team are essential to ensure the time, cost, schedule paradigm (Phua and Rowlinson, 2004).
-Even though each team member is directly and individually responsible for the completion of their part of the job, the unity, networking and communication among team members is vital for effective CPM (Shore and Cross, 2005). c:
+The complementarity and accountability of the project team are essential to ensure the time, cost and schedule paradigm (Phua and Rowlinson, 2004).
+Even though each team member is directly and individually responsible for the completion of their part of the job, unity, networking and communication among team members are vital for effective CPM (Shore and Cross, 2005).
+The second hypothesis states: